-McMaster Fires Iran Hawk from NSC
+McMaster Fires Iran Hawk From NSC

 Another Flynn holdover has been removed.